-What Life Looks Like After Lockdown
+I Have Seen the Future—And It’s Not the Life We Knew

 “In the very beginning of the lockdown you start thinking, Oh, this is just a quick thing; it’s just like a hurricane; it’ll be done in a couple of days,” Suzanne continued.
 “And then a couple of weeks into it, you start reading into conspiracy theories and rabbit holes, and then you get past that point, and you’re talking with your group-chat buddies and they’re sharing their cooking videos, and how they’re using beer and ketchup to cook food, just to make jokes.
 And then it gets to this point like, okay, this is getting old … when is it going to go back” to normal?

 If Suzanne, in Wuhan, is asking that question, then what does it mean for those of us on the other side of the world still very much in the midst of our outbreaks?
-More than four months into the worst pandemic in a century, no one can predict if we’ll ever return to something like the life we used to know.
+More than four months into the worst pandemic in a century, no one can predict whether we’ll ever return to something like the life we used to know.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.